mwtuni/loremaster/README.md

 ---

-## Dev branch features update:
+## Dev branch features:

 Development continues in the dev branch with new features that go beyond the original 1-day hackathon build.

 Latest update:

-Support for Ollama as a fallback when OPENAI_API_KEY is not set.
+* Support for Ollama as a fallback when OPENAI_API_KEY is not set.
 This allows users to run LoreMaster privately and offline (requires Ollama installed and running).
 This enhancement enables private, local communication with characters, improving accessibility and reducing reliance on external APIs.

+---

+## Developer Notes

+The plugin generates a loremaster.log file in the plugin directory.
+This log captures all protocol messages and can be useful for debugging and understanding G-Assist communication.

+Developers can set the environment variable SELFTEST=1 and run the plugin directly with Python (plugin.py) to test functionality without G-Assist.

+This is especially helpful for rapid prototyping and testing alternative models or configurations during development.

 ---